xinsight/mobx-redux-showdown/README.md

 - <a href="https://github.com/xinsight/mobx-redux-showdown/tree/master/mobx-app">mobx-app</a>: MobX
 - <a href="https://github.com/xinsight/mobx-redux-showdown/tree/master/redux-app">redux-app</a>: Immutable.js, sagas, hand-written action creators
-- <a href="https://github.com/xinsight/mobx-redux-showdown/tree/master/redux-starter-kit-app">redux-starter-kit-app</a>: thunks, automatic action creators, simplified connect, redux logic is in a single file, and more
+- <a href="https://github.com/xinsight/mobx-redux-showdown/tree/master/redux-starter-kit-app">redux-starter-kit-app</a>: thunks, automatic action creators, simplified createStore, redux logic is in a single file, and more

 tldr; There are many ways to use Redux - choose wisely!